 In my experience, however, New Year’s resolutions are just one more thing added to my ever-growing list of unrealistic expectations to feel guilty about when I fail to keep them.
 Let’s face it, parenthood is guilt-inducing enough.
 I don’t need to pile on any more reasons to feel like shit about myself.

-Which is why this year, I’m making a list of anti-resolutions—in other words, a list of things I resolve not to give a fuck about in 2016.
+Which is why this year, I’m making a list of anti-resolutions—in other words, a list of things I resolve not to give a fuck about in the new year.
 Because at some point you realize that if you don’t allocate your fucks better, you might soon find yourself completely out of fucks to give, which is not a good place to be.
 Believe me.

 So in an attempt to save my fucks for the things that are worthy of them, I’m going a little KonMari on my list of New Year’s goals.
 Out with the fucks that don’t matter so that I can make room for the fucks that do.